Please, don’t forget to check for updates and download new versions from time to time.

 There’s another more advanced way of setting up user’s nodes — using environment variables.
-When the plugins are loaded they check
+When our plugins are loaded they check

-KEENTOOLS_LICENSE_SERVER variable, and if it contains a string with a host address and a port number, the plugin will try to connect using it to get a license.
+KEENTOOLS_LICENSE_SERVER variable, and if it contains a string with a host address and/or a port number they try to connect using it and get a license.
 Here are some examples of what this variable could contain:

 localhost (the default port will be used),

 Instead of wasting time with built-in Windows tools for creating services, we highly recommend you to use the ‘Non-Sucking Service Manager’.
 It’s free and easy to use.
 You can get it here: nssm.cc